alphamarket/zg/README.md

 ==
 The <i>zg</i> uses very simple and flexible command lines.
 Except [Security](#security) command line which is an sensitive command all other commands has aliases which is the short form of original command.
-A list of available commands and their details is as follow:<br />
+A list of available commands and their details are as follow:<br />

 Version
 --